 Please note: As part of our continuous program development and improvement process, which ensures our degree programs meet the latest needs of the industry, WGU is no longer enrolling new students in this program.
 Instead, we recommend you explore our new B.S.
 Network Operations and Security program.

 Our online IT security degree will set your security career in motion.
 The B.S. in Information Technology—Security will help you develop the latest security management skills and provide you with eight recognized industry certifications including Cisco’s CCNA® Certification that give you a tremendous professional advantage.
 You will become an expert security manager.

 This program will be flexible and adaptable to your schedule.
 Click here to learn how this program works.

-The program requires a total of 122 Competency Units (CUs), which are WGU credit equivalents.
+The program requires a total of 123 competency units (CUs), our equivalent to the traditional credit hour.
 Many students who begin their program have some IT experience, and students who have taken college courses or received a degree from another university may be able to transfer credits, significantly shortening the time to graduation.
 A personal evaluation of your transcripts from prior colleges will be needed to determine whether you will be able to clear any degree requirements.

 This program incorporates several industry recognized IT certifications as part of your degree program.
 You will study for and complete the following certification exams (which are all included in your tuition—a huge cost savings for you):

 Note: Your IT certifications may waive some degree requirements.
 Click here to see which IT certifications may transfer to WGU.